 - Did you plagiarize?
 (If you have any doubts, check out Step 7.)

 - Did you proofread for content and grammar improvements and errors?
-(See Steps 8 and 9 for more information about proofreading and editing.)
+(See Steps eight and nine for more information about proofreading and editing.)

 - Is your paper properly formatted?
-(See Step 1 and check out the resources section for information about being sure your paper is formatted correctly.)
+(See Step one and check out the resources section for information about being sure your paper is formatted correctly.)

 - Are you prepared to submit correctly?
 (Read Step 10 for a few last pieces of advice before you turn in your research paper.)